opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 		<li>Pagination in soft copy</li>
 		<li>Table of contents</li>
 		<li>Spacing</li>
-		<li>Core bundles – Order 57, Rule 9(2A)</li>
+		<li>Core bundles – Order 56A, Rule 8(3) and Order 57, Rule 9(2A)</li>
 		<li>Responsibility for good order and completeness of appeal records</li>
-		<li>Superfluous and irrelevant documents</li>
+		<li>Superﬂuous, irrelevant or duplicative documents</li>
 	</ul>
 	<li>Bundle of documents ﬁled with leave of the Court of Appeal or the Appellate Division</li>
 	<li>90.
 Skeletal arguments for appeals and matters before the General Division, Appellate Division, Court of Appeal and Court of 3 Judges</li>
 	<ul>
-		<li>Skeletal arguments for civil matters before the Court of Appeal</li>
+		<li>Skeletal arguments for civil matters before the Court of Appeal and civil matters before the Appellate Division</li>
+		<li>Further skeletal arguments for civil and criminal matters before the Court of Appeal and civil matters before the Appellate Division</li>
-		<li>Timelines for submission of skeletal arguments for appeal before the High Court</li>
+		<li>Timelines for submission of skeletal arguments for appeal before the General Division</li>
 		<li>Application of this paragraph to Court of 3 Judges</li>
 	</ul>
 	<li>90A.
-Applications before the Court of Appeal and civil matters before the Appellate Division</li>
+Applications in civil matters before the Court of Appeal and civil matters before the Appellate Division</li>
 	<li>90B.
-Applications to the Court of Appeal, and applications to the Appellate Division, for leave to appeal in civil matters/li>
+Applications to the Court of Appeal, and applications to the Appellate Division, for leave to appeal in civil matters</li>
 	<li>91.
 Use of presentation slides for all proceedings before the General Division, Appellate Division, Court of Appeal and Court of 3 Judges</li>
 	<ul>
 		<li>Typeface</li>